Click the map to find our listed locations including our private charter destinations on Lough Neagh.

 For something a little different book a cooking experience with Jenny Bristow at her Cookery School just outside the village of Cullybackey.

 The Crosskeys Inn is Ireland’s oldest thatched pub and a famous traditional music venue.
 It dates back to 1654 and is situated just off the main Randalstown to Portglenone road approximately 30 minutes from Belfast.
-It is a ‘not to be missed’ unique experience.
+This is an authentic Irish experience.
 You can’t escape the rich sense of history and heritage that pervades the atmosphere from the moment you step through the door.
-Order a pint of Guinness, sit by the open fire, throw on some turf and enjoy the craic.

 Todds Leap, set in Ballygawley County Tyrone has adventures for all ages.
 From a giant swing to off road driving, den building and climbing walls.
 Book a day pass or sleep over in cabins or glamping pods with a restaurant and bar on site.